namolnad/ahoy-ios/README.md

 )
 ```
 ### Configuration
-The configuation object has intelligent defaults (listed below in parens), but allows you to a to provide overrides for a series of values:
+The configuation object has intelligent defaults _(listed below in parens)_, but allows you to a to provide overrides for a series of values:
-- visitDuration (30 minutes)
+- visitDuration _(30 minutes)_
-- urlRequestHandler (URLSession.shared.dataTaskPublisher)
+- urlRequestHandler _(`URLSession.shared.dataTaskPublisher`)_
 - Routing
-    - ahoyPath ("ahoy")
+    - ahoyPath _("ahoy")_
-    - visitsPath ("visits")
+    - visitsPath _("visits")_
-    - eventsPath ("events")
+    - eventsPath _("events")_

-Beyond configuration, you can also provide your own `AhoyTokenManager` and `RequestInterceptor`s (can be modified later) for custom token management and pre-flight Ahoy request modifications, respectively.
+Beyond configuration, you can also provide your own `AhoyTokenManager` and `RequestInterceptor`s at initialization _(`requestInterceptors` can be modified later)_ for custom token management and pre-flight Ahoy request modifications, respectively.

 ### Tracking a visit
-After your client is initialized (ensure you maintain a reference), you'll need to track a visit, typically done at application launch.
+After your client is initialized — ensure you maintain a reference — you'll need to track a visit, typically done at application launch.
 If desired, you can pass custom data such as utm parameters, referrer, etc.

 ``` swift
 ahoy.trackVisit()